 Welcome to this resource pack for staff and managers who are collectively trying to find ways to adjust and cope with our new and challenging environment following the Coronavirus (Covid-19) outbreak.
 We all need to find new ways to cope and this means we need to put in place new arrangements that recognise the complexities in our lives and the different pressures we are having to juggle and deal with.
-Everyone needs to have a "COPE" discussion - drawing on the resources and ideas in this pack, to put in place new working principles that work for them.
-The expectation is that managers will initiate these discussions - but if they don't (and recognising that people are working under exceptional pressures) then have a look at these ideas and email your manager with some proposals about how your working experience could be improved.
+We are calling on everyone to have a "COPE" discussion (with one or more follow-ups as required), drawing on the resources and ideas in this pack, to put in place new working principles that work for them.
+The expectation is that managers will initiate these discussions (and they may be combined with "Risk & Concern Conversations" ahead of an agreed return to campus) - but if they don't (and recognising that people are working under exceptional pressures) then have a look at these ideas and email your manager with some proposals about how your working experience could be improved.